Quantock Hills: Cultural attractions and places of interest

 The Church of St Mary in Kingston St Mary dates from the 13th century, but the tower is from the early 16th century and was re-roofed in 1952, with further restoration from 1976 to 1978.
 It is a three-stage crenellated tower, with crocketed pinnacles, bracketed pinnacles set at angles, decorative pierced merlons, and set-back buttresses crowned with pinnacles.
 The decorative "hunky-punks" are perched high on the corners.
 These may be so named because the carvings are hunkering (squatting) and are "punch" (short and thick).
 They serve no function, unlike gargoyles that carry off water.
 The churchyard includes tombs of the Warre family who owned nearby Hestercombe House, a historic country house in Cheddon Fitzpaine visited by about 70,000 people per year.
 The site includes a 0.2 acre biological Site of Special Scientific Interest notified in 2000.
 The site is used for roosting by Lesser horseshoe bats, and has been designated as a Special Area of Conservation (SAC).
 The house was used as the headquarters of the British 8th Corps during the Second World War, and has been owned by Somerset County Council since 1951.
 It is used as an administrative centre and a base for the Somerset Fire and Rescue Service.

-The Norman Church of St Giles in Thurloxton dates from the 14th century but is predominantly from the 15th century with 19th century restoration, including the addition of the north aisle in 1868.
+The originally Norman Church of St Giles in Thurloxton dates from the 14th century but is predominantly from the 15th century with 19th century restoration, including the addition of the north aisle in 1868.
 It has been designated by English Heritage as a grade II* listed building.
 From October 1763 to January 1764 the vicar was the diarist James Woodforde.

 The West Somerset Railway (WSR) is a heritage railway that runs along the edge of the Quantock Hills between Bishops Lydeard and Watchet.
 The line then turns inland to Washford, and returns to the coast for the run to Minehead.
 At 23 mi, it is the longest privately owned passenger rail line in the UK.

 Halsway Manor in Halsway, is now used as England's National Centre for Traditional Music, Dance and Song.
 It is the only residential folk centre in the UK.
 The eastern end of the building dates from the 15th century and the western end was a 19th-century addition.
 The manor, which is mentioned in the Domesday Book, was at one time used by Cardinal Beaufort as a hunting lodge and thereafter as a family home until the mid-1960s when it became the folk music centre.
 It has been designated by English Heritage as a grade II* listed building.